generatives/Simultaneous2/README.md

 ## In development, not at all ready for use.

-A state syncronization library for C# built with LiteNetLib and Hyperion.
+A state synchronization library for C# built with LiteNetLib and Hyperion.

 Each computer has a "Simulation".
 Each Simulation contains a set of "Entities".
 Entities contain the game state.